Division of Occupational Science and Occupational Therapy

 There are eight total prerequisite courses, four of which are fixed (core body of knowledge) and four of which come from a flexible and diverse menu of categories.
-All prerequisites must be taken for credit in an academic institution.
+All prerequisites except the occupation course must be taken for credit in an accredited academic institution of higher learning

 * a two-semester sequence of combined anatomy and physiology; parts I and II may be substituted for separate courses.